-Professor Kudszus studied literature, philosophy, and psychology at the Universities of Zurich, Freiburg, and Munich.
+Professor Kudszus studied literature, philosophy, and psychology at the Universities of Zurich, Freiburg/Breisgau, and Munich.
 Ph.D.
-Berkeley, 1968.
-Following an appointment as Assistant Professor at Stanford, Kudszus joined the Berkeley faculty in 1968.
-He has been a visiting and a research professor at universities both in the U.S. and in Germany, and in a number of disciplines and interdisciplinary programs: Cornell (Society for the Humanities); Tübingen (German); Mainz (Research Professor at the Institute of Psychiatry); Frankfurt/Main (Sociology/Psychoanalysis).
-Guggenheim Fellow in 1984.
-Professor Kudszus' publications explore questions and interrelationships of literature, psychology, philosophy, semiotics, culture, and psychoanalysis.
+Berkeley 1968.
+Stanford faculty 1967, Berkeley faculty since 1968.
+Kudszus has held visiting and research professorships at various universities, and in a number of disciplines and interdisciplinary programs: Cornell University (Society for the Humanities); University of Tübingen (German Literature); University of Mainz (Research Professor at the Institute of Psychiatry); University of Frankfurt/Main (Sociology/Psychoanalysis); Latvian Academy of Culture, Riga (Cultural Semiotics).

 Major awards received include a Guggenheim Fellowship (Franz Kafka), a Merton research professorship (linguistics of schizophrenia), a Cornell University/Society for the Humanities research fellowship, and most recently a France-Berkeley Fund grant (project: “Metaphor in the Political Debate of Austerity Programs”).
 At the University of California, Berkeley, Kudszus has directed thirty-nine Ph.D. dissertations.